t5pathak/Bag_of_Visual_Words/README.md

 - ```dataset``` contains all a simplified version of SUN dataset.

 # Running the code
-1.Run the code while maintaining the directory structure.
+1. Run the code while maintaining the directory structure.